-- a.
-Adjust and service all cellblock-locking mechanisms in the Special Management Unit and in housing units with secure rooms, at least once per year. - b.
-Adjust and service vehicle-gates for changing (hot/cold) weather conditions twice a year, in the spring and early fall. - c.
-Adjust and service front-entrance and other gate operations at least once a year. - d.
-Lubricate all other locks quarterly, per manufacturers' instructions. - a.
-Perform maintenance checks on locks and locking systems, taking corrective action as necessary. - f.
-At least once every five years: steam-clean vehicle-gates; clean locking mechanisms of front-entrance gates, other gates, and cellblock locking mechanisms using steam or other means.
+- a. adjust and service all cellblock-locking mechanisms in the Special Management Unit and in housing units with secure rooms, annually at a minimum; - b. adjust and service vehicle-gates for changing (i.e., hot/cold) weather conditions twice a year, in the spring and early fall; - c. adjust and service front-entrance and other gate operations at least once a year; - d. lubricate all other locks quarterly, per manufacturers' instructions; - e. perform maintenance checks on locks and locking systems, taking corrective action as necessary; and - f. once every five years, at least:

+1) steam-clean vehicle-gates; and

+2) clean locking mechanisms of frontentrance gates, other gates and cellblock locking mechanisms using steam or other means.

-The facility maintenance supervisor is responsible for door-hardware installation and maintenance (closures, hinges, pulls, kick plates, etc.), and for providing certain support services (welding, electrical-work) to the Security Officer, as needed.
+The facility maintenance supervisor is responsible for door-hardware installation and maintenance (e.g., closures, hinges, pulls, kick plates, etc.), and for providing certain support services (e.g., welding, electrical-work) to the security officer, as needed.